It is not always easy to bottle feed a baby. The baby may refuse, or the night feedings are a hassle.

 The baby has to work more to breastfeed.
-And smart as he already is, he might start to reject the breast quite rapidly if you offer him the bottle too soon.
+And smart as he/she already is, your little on might start to reject the breast quite rapidly if you offer the bottle too soon.
 So start in week 3 at the earliest.

 And if you can postpone the bottle a bit longer, then wait until your baby is 8 weeks old.
-For some strange reason babies tend to reject the bottle during the second month of their life.
+For some strange reason, babies tend to reject the bottle during the second month of their life.
 Introducing the bottle during week 4 to 7 can be a hassle.
 So week 3 or week 8.
 Or later of course…

 Let someone else bottle-feed your baby

-A baby that is used to being breastfed by his mom might think that it’s very strange and all wrong to suddenly get a bottle instead.
-When teaching him to take the bottle, let someone else start.
+A baby that is used to being breastfed by mom might think that it’s very strange and all wrong to suddenly get a bottle instead.
+When teaching your baby to take the bottle, let someone else start.

 Go for a walk and let dad have a moment with his baby.
 (But stay nearby if it doesn’t work at all)

 If you don’t plan to breastfeed at all, this tip is of course not as relevant.

 Warm up the bottle nipple to body temperature.
-If it’s not you bottle feeding, give the person something that smells mom to keep close to the baby.
+If it’s not you that will bottle-feed your baby, give the person something that smells mom (or dad) to keep close to the baby.
 And feed the baby breast milk in the bottle the first times if that’s what he’s used to.

-When breastfeeding your baby, you must switch side between feedings, or even during one feeding.
+When breastfeeding a baby, you must switch side between feedings, or even during one feeding.
 Do the same when bottle feeding your baby.
 This is good both for your own back and for the baby’s neck and vision.

 It is my experience that babies can swallow quite a lot of air when drinking from a bottle.
-Until you know that your baby doesn’t, make it a habit to burp him half way to avoid stomach pain.
-Also try burping him if he starts fussing.
+Until you know that your baby doesn’t, make it a habit to burp your baby half way throught the feeding to avoid stomach pain.
+Also, try burping him/her if he starts fussing.

 Also, to minimize air swallowing, tilt the bottle, allowing the milk to fill the nipple and the air to rise to the bottom of the bottle.